 - Red food coloring – This is an optional ingredient for added color.

-Step 2: How to make strawberry cupcakes at home
+Step 2: How to make fresh strawberry cupcakes at home

 Begin by preheating your oven to 350 F/176 C. If you are using a convection oven, I would set it to 3255/162 C. Now let’s make that cupcake batter.

-In a medium bowl whisk together the flour, baking powder, and salt.
+In a medium bowl whisk together the dry ingredients, the flour, baking powder, and salt.
 You can easily just use a sifter too if you want.
 I do like to sift my cake flour.

-Then in a large bowl cream together the softened room temp butter with the sugar.
+Then in a large bowl cream together the softened room temp butter with the sugar using medium speed.
 If you forget to set the butter out you can just put it in the microwave for a few seconds to soften it up, or in the oven.

 Don’t have sour cream?
 You can use Greek yogurt too if you like, or try using this homemade sour cream substitute.
 But if you don’t mind your cupcakes a bit more on the drier side, leave it out altogether.

-Once you are done, put the mixer or stand mixer away and use a spatula or spoon to mix in the flour mixture a third of it at time.
-This ensues the batter doesn’t get over-mixed.
+Once you are done, put the electric mixer or stand mixer away and use a spatula or spoon to mix in the flour mixture a third of it at a time.
+This ensures the batter doesn’t get over-mixed.
 Over-mixing the batter can cause more dense, and chewy cupcakes.
 Scrape the sides of the bowl as needed.

 Step 3: Gotta love strawberries